Sibling Support and Connection

 When a brother or sister is diagnosed with something new, a child may feel more tired, distracted, or emotional than usual.
 It’s not uncommon for these feelings to accompany kids to school.

-This email template can help you inform your child’s school about the situation at home.
+Our Email Template for Teachers and School Counselors can help you inform your child’s school about the situation at home.
 That way, teachers and counselors can look for any changes in behavior and provide the support your child may need at school.

 Downloadable email template for parents to send to teachers and school counselors when a child's sibling has been diagnosed with a new condition